 So what just happened?
 The power of this definition is really in its point of view.
-Instead of thinking of a Delta set as being made up of a whole bunch of simplices one at a time, we can now think of the standard $n$-simplex as standing for all of the simplices in $X_n$, all at once - the functor $X$ assigns to $[n]$ the collection of all of the simplices of $X_n$ (see figure \ref{F: fig8}.
+Instead of thinking of a Delta set as being made up of a whole bunch of simplices one at a time, we can now think of the standard $n$-simplex as standing for all of the simplices in $X_n$, all at once - the functor $X$ assigns to $[n]$ the collection of all of the simplices of $X_n$ (see Figure \ref{F: fig8}).
 The face map $d_i$ applied to the standard simplex $[n]$ represents all of the $i$th faces of all the $n$-simplices simultaneously.

-At the same, we see how any argument in $X$ really comes from what happens back in $\widehat \Delta$.
-The commutativity axiom $d_id_j=d_{j-1}d_i$ in a Delta set $X$ is just a consequence of this being true in the prototype simplex $[n]$ and inherent properties of functors.
-We'll get a lot of mileage out of this kind of thinking: things we'd like to prove in a Delta set $X$ can often be proven just by proving it in the prototype standard simplex and applying functoriality.
+At the same time, we see how any argument in $X$ really comes from what happens back in $\widehat \Delta$.
+The axiom $d_id_j=d_{j-1}d_i$ in a Delta set $X$ is just a consequence of this being true in the prototype simplex $[n]$ and inherent properties of functors.
+We'll get a lot of mileage out of this kind of thinking: things we'd like to prove in a Delta set $X$ can often be proved just by proving them in the prototype standard simplex and applying functoriality.